What time is the Mega Millions drawing tonight (1/10/23)? - NewsBreak

 Maybe you should try your hand at this Friday’s Mega Millions drawing.
 The drawing, which could be the fourth largest ever, totals more than $1.3 billion — and happens to fall on Friday the 13th.
 Some view the day as unlucky, but for others, a little superstition doesn’t hurt when playing the lottery.

-The Mega Millions jackpot has reached $1.35 billion.
-This is the fourth largest jackpot in U.S. multi-state lottery history, and the second biggest Mega Millions prize.
-The next drawing is Friday, Jan.
-13. How much does a Mega Millions ticket cost?.
+The Mega Millions jackpot has reached $1.1 billion.
+This is the fifth largest jackpot in U.S. multi-state lottery history, and the third biggest Mega Millions prize.
+The next drawing is Tuesday, Jan.
+10. How much does a Mega Millions ticket cost?.
 Mega Millions tickets cost $2 each per play.
 Mega...

 Followers